Telkom Indonesia: Operations

 Telkom Indonesia is a dominant and largest provider of fixed line services due to owning most of Indonesia's copper network.
 Telkom also runs telephone exchanges, trunk network and local loop connections for its fixed-line telephones.
 Currently, Telkom is responsible for approximately 8.3 million telephone lines in Indonesia.
 And like most of the other state-ownership telecommunication companies in the world, Telkom is obliged to provide public services such as public call boxes.

 Telkom Indonesia businesses are operated under government regulation by the Indonesian Ministry of Communication and Information.
 Telkom, as a government-owned company, is required to comply with additional obligations such as provide telecommunication services and not being discriminatory.
 As well as providing service in those regulated areas, Telkom has expanded into more profitable products and services where there is less government-owned-related regulation.

 Telkom Indonesia is the parent company of the Telkom Group, which is engaged in a wide range of businesses that consist of telecommunication, information, multimedia, property, and financial services.
 Telkom mainly operates in fixed line telephony, internet and data communications business, while other businesses are run by subsidiaries.

 Business divisions

-Telkom now categorizes its portfolio into 3 Digital Business Domain:
+Telkom now categorizes its portfolio into 3 Digital Business Domains: